billglover/bbot/README.md

 - Validate inbound message signature on all messages
 - Add tests for functions to aid local development
 - Log request path and body for debugging
+- Use path parameters to identify the endpoint type e.g. `/endpoint/action`, `/endpoint/command`